 It’s easy to answer this question after you’ve moved about a dozen times.

-Basically, only rent an unfurnished apartment if you have recently bought the place thus making YOU the landlord.
+Basically, try to only rent an unfurnished apartment if you have recently bought the place thus making YOU the landlord.
 Then you can do whatever you want with the place…

 However, if you haven’t settled into a full life abroad and won’t be here for like 5-10 years, buying your own furniture will only add to your worries and burdens here.